 Scott E. Hutchinson

-Senator Scott E. Hutchinson was elected in November 2012 to represent the 21st Senatorial District in the Pennsylvania State Senate.
+Scott E. Hutchinson was re-elected in November 2020 to his third term representing the 21st Senatorial District in the Pennsylvania State Senate.

 Senator Hutchinson is committed to improving Pennsylvania’s business climate by supporting efforts to lift the onerous burdens placed on employers, particularly small companies, by the Commonwealth in favor of creating an environment that encourages economic development and job creation.

 In 2014 Senator Hutchinson sponsored Act 78 which created the Medical Officer or Health Officer Incentive Program within the Department of Military and Veterans Affairs to provide educational stipends to retain eligible medical officers or health officers.